• Skip to main content

 • Garnish - A sprinkle of paprika and a bit of fresh chopped herbs are the perfect egg salad garnish.

-Bowl of egg salad with crackers to dip.
+A bowl of egg salad with crackers to dip.

-What to Serve with Egg Salad Sandwiches
+What to Serve with Egg Salad

 Egg Salad is a great simple lunch option, but it is also a nice meal to anchor a baby shower or other day-time special occasion menu!

 • To Make Egg Salad Healthier - Add lettuce, spinach, tomato, cucumber, pickles or avocado to your sandwiches or wraps to boost the nutrition!
-You can also make a Whole 30 Egg Salad or Paleo Egg Salad by making your own mayo or using a compliant store-bought brand.

 • Serve Egg Salad Sandwiches With:

-• Pickles and Potato Chips!
+• Homemade Refrigerator Pickles and Potato Chips!

-Recipe FAQ's
+Recipe FAQs

 Can you freeze egg salad?